-In this study, local labor market refers to a combination of labor parameters such as the probability r for a primo entering to get a job daily, the probability p for a worker to keep the same job for the next day, and the probability q for a jobless person to find a new job.
-These parameters affect the behavior of the daily worker in the way described by Figure 9.
+In this study, local labor market refers to a combination of labor parameters such as the probability r for a primo entering to get a job daily, the probability p for a worker to keep the same job for the next day, and the probability q for a jobless to find a new job.
+These parameters affect the behavior of the daily worker in a way described by Figure 9.

 Arriving in a new place as a primo entering, it takes 3 days to establish and understand how the local market works.
 This time represents for the daily worker the cost of moving from one area to another, since the corresponding days are lost in terms of earnings.
 The transition diagram of Figure 9 shows that the primo entering individual gets a job with probability r, and is jobless with probability 1-r.
-A job is kept with probability p and lost with probability p and lost any new job after this deadline, he will move to another working area (a counter n is used to find at each time the number of jobless days).
-We assume he will not go back to a place he formerly visited, and that the national labor market is uniform (therefore, probabilities do not change from one local labor market to another one).
+A job is kept with probability p and lost with probability 1-p.
+A jobless individual will daily seek for a new opportunity, with a level of patience of x days.
+If he doesn't get any new job after this deadline, he will move to another working area (a counter n is used to know at each time the number of jobless days).
+We assume he won't go back to a place he formerly visited, and that the national labor market is uniform (therefore, probabilities don't change from one local labor market to another one).
 This may look contradictory, since the daily worker would probably move to a new place with higher probabilities.
-However, in reality, daily workers randomly change their areas of research since they do not have a clear visibility of the labor market map.
+However, in reality, daily workers randomly change their areas of research since they don't have a clear visibility of the labor markets map.
 Their strategy relies solely on the choice of the value of x.
-Indeed, r being greater than q, any new relocation increases the potential for a jobless person to get a new job, at the cost of the time lost in relocating.
+Indeed, r being greater than q, any new relocation increases the potential for a jobless to get a new job, at the cost of the time lost in relocating.